 Yes to that was well.
 Because the production of Bitcoin is set at 21 million coins, scarcity is built in.
 And unlike fiat currencies, Bitcoin’s trading value is not negatively impacted by inflation or deficit spending, which nations often employ in times of conflict, calamity or in support of policy initiatives.
 Bitcoin has in many ways responded to such events similarly to gold, which tends to see its value increase during times of uncertainty.
 Running counter to these factors, is that cryptocurrency networks are operating in the uncharted waters of a new frontier.
 Because they are untethered to any national economies, they are also unsecured and unregulated, which has led to extreme volatility – the 52-week price range for Bitcoin as of this writing is $9,916 – $64,863.
 And if the whole Bitcoin network collapsed tomorrow, there would be no SIPC to repay customer claims.
 Of course, it’s worth noting that if a security failure or accounting irregularity popped up for one of our favorite blue chips, their share price could drop precipitously as well.
 Just ask anyone who held a position in Lehman Brothers in 2007.

-When it comes to taxation, Bitcoin holdings are treated like real estate by the IRS.
+When it comes to taxation, Bitcoin holdings are treated as property by the IRS.
 If you buy and hold, you do not have to check the virtual currency box on your tax return.
 But if you sell a position, exchange it for another cryptocurrency, or use it to make a purchase, you do.
 In this sense, it’s like an equity position.
 Bitcoin gains are taxed as capital gains, and follow the same rules in terms of whether they are viewed as short-term, held under one year, or long-term, held over one year.

 For any specific questions regarding cryptocurrency tax liability, speak with a trusted tax professional.
 This article is not intended to be tax advice and is for informational purposes only.